olutobi1996/django-football-news-site/README.md

 ## Adding Blog Posts

-	1. Log in to the Django admin panel at https://8000-olutobi1996-djangofootb-p47lxg23wkk.ws-eu117.gitpod.io/admin/.
+	1. Log in to the Django admin panel.

 	2. Add new blog posts via the “Post” model.